micro-focus-idol-archive/angular-iod-client/README.md

 ## Installation

-    bower install angular-iod-client
+    bower install angular-hod-client

 ## Getting started
 * Include the package js file in your HTML file
-* Add `iod-client` to your main module dependency list
+* Add `hod-client` to your main module dependency list
-* Set up your API-KEY to use on the calls using `iodEnvConfigService.setApiKey()`
+* Set up your API-KEY to use on the calls using `hodEnvConfigService.setApiKey()`
 * Use `hodHttpService` for the different HTTP calls

 ## Services

-### iodEnvConfigService
+### hodEnvConfigService
 This service is essential for the HOD tenant configurations.
 Calling `setApiKey()` with you API-KEY

 ### hodHttpService